Signs Your Dog Isn’t Getting Enough Exercise

 Another common sign that your dog isn’t receiving enough exercise is if they start to demonstrate destructive behavior.
 Dogs need a way to release their energy and excitement.
 If they can’t release their energy on walks or during other physical activities, they will start to behave badly and even become destructive.
 Destructive behavior could look different for every dog, but some examples are chewing on items around your home or digging through the trash bin.

 Is your dog having a difficult time moving around your home, trouble climbing the stairs, or restless during the night?
 These could be signs that your dog needs more exercise in their life.
 When your dog isn’t getting the required exercise they need, their muscles will become stiff and tense.
 This results in weakened muscles and pain when moving around.
 Keeping a regular exercise routine helps to avoid this problem because it keeps the muscles relaxed and strong.

 Withdrawn or depressed

 When some dogs lack physical exercise and mental stimulation, they become withdrawn.
 This means your dog has become disinterested in its surroundings and is not as willing to engage with you.
 There could be other reasons for this type of behavior so it’s important to consult your vet for other underlying health conditions.

 If your dog is barking more than usual, this could be a sign that they need more exercise.
-This could be them telling you that they need to go on a walk, run, or go play fetch outside.
+This could be them telling you they need to go on a walk, run, or play fetch outside.